kevinduh/hfmt/README.md

 qsub -S /bin/bash -V -cwd -j y -q gpu.q@@v100 -l gpu=1,h_rt=24:00:00,num_proc=8,mem_free=25G egs/translation/train_seq2seq_t5.sh
 ```

 This will probably take around 15 minutes.
 For a real run, we will likely want to increase the `--max_steps` hyperparameter in the script.
-Here are some of the important settings in `egs/translation/train_seq2seq_t5.sh`, which can be modified for your own runs:
+Here are some of the important settings in `egs/translation/train_seq2seq_t5.sh`, which should be modified for your own runs:

 ```bash